Kaishiyoku/Crystal-RSS/README.md

 -------------------------
 During the migration process all values of the columns `content` and `raw_json` of the `feed_items` table are being copied to a new table `feed_item_details` and then deleted from the `feed_items` table.

+The migration process might take a while, depending on how many feed items are present.

 *Please make a backup copy of the `feed_items` table.*

 No other breaking changes were introduced.